 - Beware bullet points: use good images, limit words, one key message per slide – See Who Moved My Brain slide show by Merlin Mann (and see it in action here).

 - Contrast current reality with a vision of transformation.
-Watch Nancy Duarte TED Talk Structures of great talks (18.12)
+Watch Nancy Duarte TED Talk, see below.

-- Don’t die by Powerpoint – Watch TED talk How to Avoid Death by Powerpoint by David JP Phillips
+- Don’t die by Powerpoint.
+Watch David JP Phillips TED talk, see below.

 Presentations should be: